folio-org/rfcs/text/0008-bounded-contexts.md

 # Bounded contexts

 ## Summary
-It is proposed that the boundary of the microservices, and thus the bounded context, be extended beyond the module.
-The new bounded context would be found at the Application level.
-Thus, any of the backend modules in the Application would be able to directly access the storage layer.
+The term bounded context often appears in discussions about decomposing a monolithic system into multiple microservices.
+Instead of all services sharing a single database, the system is partitioned into several bounded contexts, each with it's own database, data models, etc.  In Folio's case, we're working the other direction.
+When the project started, it was decided that each module should have their own database, and cross-module database access must be avoided.
+Coupling this with another practice the project has followed, separating business logic and storage modules, we wind up with suboptimal service/storage interactions.
+It is proposed that we introduce the concept of bounded contexts, which would align with Application boundaries.
+Any of the backend modules in a given Application would be able to directly access the storage layer.

 ## Scope
 * Cross-module database access
+  * Data "ownership" and read vs write access
 * Ensuring data integrity
 * Example use cases
 * Practical considerations for how this will work